 How can you define what the best truck bed extender is?
-Should it be lightweight, or heavy duty?
-Fit just to the tailgate or run from the tow hitch receiver?
+Should it be lightweight or heavy-duty?
+Should it fit just to the tailgate or run from the tow hitch receiver?
 Plastic or steel?
-There are many questions like these, so I’ve taken six different extenders and written down what I think.
+There are many questions like these, so we’ve reviewed six different extenders to help you decide.

-First up, I’d like to point out that this isn’t necessarily about just trucks either – a bed extender that fits in your receiver hitch will work just as well for a car as it will a truck, which could mean that hauling around those longer items (like lumber for example) could still be possible in a regular car … you don’t need a truck.
+First, I’d like to point out that this isn’t necessarily about just trucks.
+A bed extender that fits in your receiver hitch will work just as well for a car as it will a truck.
+This means that hauling around those longer items (like lumber for example) could still be possible in a regular car.
+You don’t need a truck.

-There are a few things to think about when it comes to bed extenders, least of all, will it work with your tonneau cover?
-Added to that, we have to choose whether you want an extender that mounts in the trailer hitch receiver – these are particularly useful for extended loads that require more than just a couple feet that you’d get with an extender that allows you to have the tailgate open for example.
+There are a few things to think about when it comes to bed extenders.
+Will it work with your tonneau cover?
+You have to choose whether you want an extender that mounts in the trailer hitch receiver or not.
+These are particularly useful for extended loads that require more than just a couple feet that you’d get with an extender that allows you to have the tailgate open for example.

 Or how about the ability to swap the extender around to make it upright, allowing you to support something at roof height?
-That’s a real neat feature.
-You also need to think about how much weight you want to place on the extender, if it’s not the tailgate variety – some of the extenders that fit to the hitch are capable of accepting a heavy weight – hundreds of pounds in fact, but can your vehicle take that extra weight, and there’s something more pressing …
+That’s a really neat feature.
+You also need to think about how much weight you want to place on the extender.
+If it’s not the tailgate variety, some of the extenders that fit to the hitch are capable of accepting a heavyweight – hundreds of pounds in fact.
+But, can your vehicle take that extra weight?

 Adding some seriously heavy weight at the rear will have an effect on the ride.
-Of course lowering the rear suspension, maybe raising the front, but … when you add that weight 3 or 4 feet further back from the rear of the vehicle, it will act like a pivot (simple physics) which could have an even greater effect – you really need to understand the weights & lengths involved before just going ahead and strapping it up.
+Of course, lowering the rear suspension may be raising the front.
+But, when you add that weight 3 or 4 feet further back from the rear of the vehicle, it will act like a pivot (simple physics.)
+This could have an even greater effect.
+You really need to understand the weights & lengths involved before just going ahead and strapping it up.

-These are some of the most popular truck bed extenders, it’s worth remembering that you’re really only getting a couple of extra feet in length – basically the size of the tailgate when it’s opened out.
-All it’s really doing is allowing you to open up the tailgate, and then fence it in to stop things just rolling out the back.
+These are some of the most popular truck bed extenders.
+You’re really only getting a couple of extra feet in length; basically the size of the tailgate when it’s opened out.
+All it’s really doing is allowing you to open up the tailgate and fencing it in to stop things just rolling out the back.

-They can be a useful addition, however, they aren’t structural – if you want to haul an ATV or something, you’d still need to strap the ATV down because one of these truck extenders won’t hold it in, or you’d certainly be at risk of it not holding, that’s for sure.
+They can be a useful addition, however, they aren’t structural.
+If you want to haul an ATV or something, you’d still need to strap the ATV down because one of these truck extenders won’t hold it in.
+You’d certainly be at risk of it not holding, that’s for sure.

-The other neat thing about these extenders is that they can be used in reverse … effectively separating a smaller amount of the truck bed off if you want to carry smaller items without them rattling around.
+The other neat thing about these extenders is that they can be used in reverse.
+They effectively separate a smaller amount of the truck bed off if you want to carry smaller items without them rattling around.

-The other type of bed extender is the towing hitch receiver mounted extender, and these offer a much great extension length – usually around four feet from the receiver.
+The other type of bed extender is the towing hitch receiver mounted extender.
+These offer a much great extension length – usually around four feet from the receiver.

-The other great feature of some of these extenders, is that instead of sticking out from the receiver backwards, they can be made to fit upwards, so should you find yourself wanting to haul something at roof level, they’ll work for that too, providing you don’t need the tailgate open.
+The other great feature of some of these extenders is that instead of sticking out from the receiver backward, they can be made to fit upwards.
+Should you find yourself wanting to haul something at roof level, they’ll work for that too, as long as you don’t need the tailgate open.

 The Best Truck Bed Extender